Hainault Forest

 Anas clypeata

 Shovelers are surface feeding ducks with large spatulate bills.
-These winter visitors are often seen at Hainault Lake.
-They trawl for insects and plant material with their bills in the water.
-Females are mottled brown with colourful speculum which are revealed when they spread their wings.
+These ducks can often be observed at Hainault Lake during the winter months.
+They use their bills to trawl through the water for insects and plant matter.
+Female shovelers have mottled brown feathers and display a colourful speculum that is visible when they open their wings.

 #